jberghoef/wagtail-tag-manager/README.rst

 Todo
 ----

-[ ] Optimize the middleware for performance.
+[x] Optimize the middleware and endpoint for performance.

-[ ] Add selenium tests for proper lazy tag testing.
+[] Add selenium tests for proper lazy tag testing.

-[ ] Ensure the cookie bar and manage view are accessible.
+[] Ensure the cookie bar and manage view are accessible.

-[ ] Write user and developer documentation.
+[] Write user and developer documentation.

 Concept
 -------